UCSF-CBI/c4/docs/howto/openondemand.md

 2. This screen will show running or recently completed jobs owned by you.
 This is equivalent to squeue for just your user.

 Now the meat of the product.
 Click the **Interactive Apps** menu.
-We see three apps currently on offer.

-**Click C4 Desktop.**

-1. This is going to launch an interactive MATE GUI Desktop on a compute node.
-Depending on what you are doing with the desktop you will need varying resources.
-For this example, we are going to launch a MATLAB session.
-Field explanations:

-   - Number of hours is how long to run the job.
-Equivalent to `--time`

-   - Partition - if you have a Lab partition you can enter it here.
-Otherwise use common.

-   - Memory - number of Gigabytes you think is required.

-   - Number of cores - number of CPU threads you think is required.

-2. Click the Launch button.
-Be patient here, the job may queue for a moment.

-3. Click Launch C4 Desktop

-4. We are greeted with a MATE desktop in a new browser tab.
-The easiest way to get started here is to right click anywhere in the blue area and select Open in Terminal.

-5. This is a terminal with current working directory set to $HOME/Desktop.
-We can load any interactive module from here.
-Try this `module load matlab`.
-Once the module loads, we can launch matlab by typing `matlab`

-6. To exit cleanly and cancel the job.

-   - Close the MATLAB screen.

-   - Close the browser tab.

-   - Click the Delete button.
-This is very important as it will cancel the running job and release resources for other users.

-   - Click Confirm.

-7. For RStudio instructions see here: <a href="https://www.c4.ucsf.edu/howto/rstudio-server-2.html">RStudio Server</a>
+We see three apps currently on offer: C4 Desktop, RStudio, and Jupyter Notebooks.
+OnDemand runs these apps as sbatch jobs on the cluster.
+As with any cluster job, we must specify the amount of time, the partition, number of threads, and amount of RAM.
+Some apps require an amount of `/scratch` space as well.
+These resources are requested by filling in the appropriate fields on each of the associated web forms.